 To this day, my parents don't quite understand what I'm doing with my life.
 Working remotely just wasn't as popular with that generation.
 My family members constantly ask me about my office, or what it's like to work from home every day.
 Following an alternative career path, or not having a traditional workplace, is something that comes with millennial culture.

-Nowadays, you can travel the world and get paid.
+travel the world and get paid.
 Bloggers are finding ways to turn experiences and creative passions into paychecks, while others are running apps from the comfort of their home.
-The nine to five life isn't your only option anymore, and that's hard for some to understand.
+The nine-to-five life isn't your only option anymore, and that's hard for some to understand.
+07

 Two words: Aesthetically pleasing.
 Millennials are all about creating spaces for themselves that make sense.
 You want to have the rack in the kitchen to hang your extraordinary mugs, and the neon signs over your bed.
 You dream of filling your apartment with neutral pieces, and using gold and wood as accents.
 Not to mention, most of these items will be coming from IKEA.
 It's all about good vibes, and putting a succulent in every room is a must — or one of those plants that hangs from the ceiling.
 That would be just fine, too.